Roozbeh Ghaffari

 Roozbeh Ghaffari is a biomedical engineer and neuroscientist.
 He is currently CEO and co-founder of Epicore Biosystems, research associate professor at Northwestern University's Biomedical Engineering Department, and Director of Translational Research in the Querrey Simpson Institute for Bioelectronics.

 Professional career

 Ghaffari obtained BS and M.Eng degrees in electrical engineering and bioelectrical engineering, respectively, from the Massachusetts Institute of Technology in 2001 and 2003.
-He then completed his PhD research and training at the Harvard-MIT Division for Health Sciences & Technology (HST) in 2008.
+He then completed his PhD research and training at the Harvard–MIT Program in Health Sciences and Technology (HST) in 2008.
 Ghaffari was advised by Professor Dennis Freeman at the MIT Research Laboratory of Electronics, where he conducted research in auditory neuroscience and cochlear mechanisms using microfabrication and microfluidic technologies.